Skip to Main Navigation

 After the commodity boom ended in 2014, Bolivia relied on significant public spending and increasing domestic credit to maintain high economic growth.
 In a less favorable context, these measures increased public debt and reduced international reserves and fiscal savings accumulated during the boom.
 The health and economic crisis triggered by the COVID-19 pandemic exacerbated this situation.

-Additionally, Bolivia is exposed to different risks associated with the international context such as the volatility of commodity prices, the global economic slowdown and rising international interest rates.
-Bolivia is also vulnerable to climate-related disasters such as the drought currently affecting several regions around the country and the onset of El Niño in late 2023 or early 2024.
+Additionally, Bolivia is exposed to various risks associated with the external context, including the volatility of commodity prices, the global economic slowdown, and shocks in international markets.
+Bolivia is also vulnerable to climate-related disasters, such as the drought that is affecting different regions of the country, and to other internal factors like large-scale forest fires.

 Limited gas reserves, high fuel subsidies, an increasingly challenging regional gas market and global efforts to decarbonize the energy sector make it necessary to seek alternatives to gas exports.
 Encouraging private investment would help accelerate growth, promote employment quality and diversify the economy with a view to achieving a world less dependent on fossil fuels.